 How do core values keep us grounded?Oct 12, 2021

-The world around us has a way of pulling us in 1,000 different directions at once.
+The world has a way of pulling us in 1,000 different directions at once.
 We’re inundated with information, distractions and duties.
-We feel pressure to become the people our bosses, colleagues, friends or customers want us to be.
+We feel pressure to become the people our bosses, colleagues, friends or customers want us to be—all while losing sight of who it is we truly are.

-At the end of the day, all of this pulls us away from our own personal needs and wellbeing, and we feel overwhelmed and burned out.
+At the end of the day, we feel overwhelmed, lost and burned out.

 We know this isn’t the only way to live, and it’s definitely not the way we want to live.
-But, how do we get to a place where we can stay grounded in who we want to be and feel less distracted, overwhelmed and burned out?
+But, how do we stay grounded in who we want to be and feel less distracted, overwhelmed and burned out?

-If we were trees, our core values are our roots: they keep us sturdy in storms; they feed us; they keep us healthy and balanced; and when they’re strong, so is the entire ecosystem around us.
+If we were trees, our core values would be our roots.
+They keep us sturdy in storms; they feed us; they keep us healthy and balanced; and when they’re strong, so is the entire ecosystem around us.

-Many people think of values as morals or ethics, but values are actually a set of personally defined, actionable principles that guide us in our everyday decisions.
-Even if two people value the same thing—say vulnerability—they can embody it differently.
+Values are a set of personally defined, actionable principles that guide us in our everyday decisions.
+But what most people don’t know is that even if two people value the same thing—say vulnerability—they can embody it differently.

 This is why it’s critical to know both what our core values are AND how we bring them to life in order to stay grounded in who we want to be.